Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: System Model

 \subsubsection{Matrix Pencil Delay Estimation}

-To capture sub-sample (fractional) delays, we adopt an equivalent continuous-phase parametric model.
-Conventional delay estimation based on peak picking in $\tilde{y}^{\mathrm{MF}}[n]$ or $\tilde{y}^{\mathrm{RF}}[n]$ is limited by the sampling grid, whereas the Matrix Pencil (MP) method \cite{sarkar1995using} enables super-resolution by exploiting the phase progression of complex exponentials embedded in structured data matrices.
-Based on the discussion in \ref{RangeEstimation}, let $e[n] = \tilde{Y}^{\mathrm{MF}}[n]$ and $e[n] = \tilde{Y}^{\mathrm{RF}}[n]$.
-Build Hankel matrices of size $L\times K$ with $L=N-K$ and $K\approx N/2$:
+{{Conventional delay estimation based on peak picking of the sensing-filter output is fundamentally limited by the sampling grid.
+For example, with a bandwidth of $B=20$ MHz, the nominal range resolution is only about $7.5$ m, which motivates the use of super-resolution methods for sub-bin delay estimation.}} The Matrix Pencil (MP) method \cite{sarkar1995using} enables super-resolution by exploiting the phase progression of complex exponentials embedded in structured data matrices. {{Specifically, based on the discussion in \ref{RangeEstimation}, let $e[n] = \tilde{Y}^{\mathrm{MF}}[n]$ for matched filtering and $e[n] = \tilde{Y}^{\mathrm{RF}}[n]$ for reciprocal filtering.}} Build Hankel matrices of size $L\times K$ with $L=N-K$ and $K\approx N/2$:

 Choose $Q<\min\{K,L\}$ and compute the rank-$Q$ truncated SVD $E_1\approx U\Sigma V^H$ with $U\in\mathbb C^{L\times Q}$, $\Sigma\in\mathbb R^{Q\times Q}$, $V\in\mathbb C^{K\times Q}$.
 Solve

 which ideally yields $\lambda_q = e^{-j\frac{2\pi}{N}\tau_q}$.
 The delays are then